Caucones: Origin and early history

-The Caucones appear in the Iliad Book X, when the Trojan herald Dolon reveals the array of Trojan allies, ranged among their neighbors like a lesson in geography: "Towards the sea lie the Karians, and Paionians of the bent bow, and the Leleges and Caucones, and noble Pelasgians."
-Caucones in Book XX were polemon meta thôrêssonto, "equipping themselves for war," as allies of the Trojans, when in a lighter moment, the hero Aeneas fell into their midst, saved by Poseidon from certain death in direct combat with the mighty Greek hero Achilles.
-Aeneas moves west in time receiving honors from Vergil among the founders of the Roman Empire.
-Recognition of the Caucones as deserving a place in the Neleiad kingdom in southwestern Greece occurs in later epic.
+In myth and literature

+The Iliad lists the Caucones among the Trojan allies.
+In Book X, the Trojan herald Dolon describes their homeland as "towards the sea" and mentions them alongside the Carians, Paionians, Leleges, and Pelasgians.
+In the Odyssey (3.366), Athena tells Nestor at Pylos that she will "go to the Caucones, where there's an old debt still owing me, not a small amount."
+This allusion may refer to a subgroup of Caucones who had migrated to mainland Greece, as reported by Strabo.

+Other references to the Caucones in epic tradition may have been attempts to recognize the Caucones as deserving a place in the Neleiad kingdom in southwestern Greece.
 Efforts were made, we are told by Pausanias (4.1.5). to 'historicize' Kaukon as the early ancestor of the Athenian genos Lykomidai around 480 BC by inventing a grandson of an earth-born Phlyus named Kaukon who taught the Eleusinian Mysteries to a royal queen Messene.
 His name was Kaukon, a teacher of religious rites.

-In the Odyssey (3.366), Athena tells Nestor at Pylos in preparation for an ox sacrifice that she will secure the offering locally: "I'll go to the Caucones, where there's an old debt still owing me, not a small amount."
-This allusion may refer to northern inhabitants in Elis, from Bouprasion to Dyme, that Strabo's evidence claimed were Caucones.
-Their penetration beyond Arkadia (Strabo 7.7.1–2) and their claims to be sons of Lycaon or Lycos (Apollodorus, Library 3.8.1) explains their enduring presence over time in literature.
+Their penetration beyond Arcadia (Strabo 7.7.1–2) and their claims to be sons of Lycaon or Lycos (Apollodorus, Library 3.8.1) explains their enduring presence over time in literature.
 Pausanias' description of the carved figure of Caucon holding a lyre atop his tomb speaks to their tribal poetic literacy.
 Several scholars believed Pylian Caucones (Hdt.
-4.148, 1.147, 5.65) brought Neleid legends and Nestor's polemic exhortations to Kolophon.
+4.148, 1.147, 5.65) brought Neleid legends and Nestor's polemic exhortations to Colophon.
 Mimnermus (fr.
 9, 14–15, Strabo 14.1.3–4) their ancestor extended the traditional royal "we" of Homeric Nestor in his words of inspiration to Smyrnaeans fighting Lydian Gyges in the Hermus plain (Paus.
 4.21.2, quoted by Theoclus, Paus.
 5.8.7, 9.29.4).

-A Bronze Age titular figure of Kukunnis (KWKWN), son of Lycos (RWQQ), left an inscribed hieroglyphic obelisk, known as the "Abishemu obelisk", for the governor of Byblos; and, as ruler of Wilusa (Ilion), he was commanded in correspondence by Hittite Muwatalli II (father of Mursili III), to "adopt an heir" named Alaksandu for the throne.